 SIX: The Musical

 Tony winners Toby Marlow and Lucy Moss first staged their musical SIX, a historical Tudor pop remix about the wives of King Henry VIII, at Edinburgh Fringe in 2017.
 A student at Cambridge, Marlow was selected by Cambridge University Musical Theatre Society to write a new musical for the student group to perform at the festival.
 Once he had the idea, Marlow brought Lucy Moss on to co-write the show while studying for their finals in senior year.
 SIX sold out its Fringe run and was brought to the West End for four performances at the Arts Theatre.
 The show went on to have a U.K. tour before returning to Edinburgh Fringe in 2018, and again to the West End.
 Since establishing its ongoing West End run, SIX has opened productions on Broadway, in Australia, in New Zealand, and on Norwegian Cruise Lines, in addition to multiple touring productions.

 The Shark is Broken

 Written by Ian Shaw and Joseph Nixon, The Shark is Broken had a three-day run at Brighton’s Rialto Theatre before debuting at Edinburgh Fringe in 2019.
 Mounted at Assembly George Square, the play tells the story of what happened behind-the-scenes among the lead actors of the 1975 blockbuster film Jaws which starred Shaw’s father, Robert Shaw.
 Postponed due to the COVID-19 pandemic, the show opened in the West End at the Ambassadors Theatre October 9, 2021 and played an extended run through February 13, 2022.
 It took home the 2022 Olivier Award for Best Entertainment or Comedy Play.
-The show will make its North American premiere at Toronto’s Royal Alexandra Theatre fall 2022.
+The show made its North American premiere at Toronto’s Royal Alexandra Theatre in Fall 2022.